VdustR/vue-issue-7084/README.md

-# checking both v-model and v-bind:value used on same element is conflicted with customizing component v-model
+# checking both v-model and v-bind:value used on same element conflicts with customizing component v-model

 ### Version